mindspore-ai/docs/docs/mindinsight/docs/source_en/dashboard.md

 Access the Training Dashboard by selecting a specific training from the training list.

+> The method of collecting visualization data and accessing the training Kanban board can be found in [Collecting Summary Data](https://www.mindspore.cn/mindinsight/docs/en/master/summary_record.html).

 ## Scalar Visualization

 Scalar visualization is used to display the change trend of scalars during training.